-In line with conventional best practice, the Board is chaired by a non-executive chairman and includes a managing director and six other non-executive directors.
-All non-executive directors are independent of management.
-Directors are required to disclose all areas of conflict of interest to the board and are excluded from voting on such areas.
+In line with conventional best practice, the Board is chaired by a non-executive Chairman and includes a Managing Director and six other non-executive Directors.
+All non-executive Directors are independent of management.
+Directors are required to disclose all areas of conflict of interest to the Board and are excluded from voting on such areas.

-The directors bring a wealth of experience and knowledge to the Board's deliberations, which are enhanced by the provision of relevant information on the company's performance.
+The Directors bring a wealth of experience and knowledge to the Board's deliberations, which are enhanced by the provision of relevant information on the Company's performance.

-The board provides overall strategic direction, reviews performance, takes material policy decisions, ensures that the company meets its responsibilities to its shareholders and ensures that the company meets its responsibilities to its shareholders and ensures that adequate controls exist to protect the company's assets against major risks.
-The board has delegated the authority for implementing strategy and day-to-day management of the company to the Managing Director.
-It however, retains the overall responsibility for financial and operating decisions and monitoring performance of senior management.
+The Board provides overall strategic direction, reviews performance, takes material policy decisions, ensures that the Company meets its responsibilities to its shareholders and ensures that adequate controls exist to protect the Company's assets against major risks.
+The Board has delegated the authority for implementing strategy and day-to-day management of the Company to the Managing Director.
+It, however, retains the overall responsibility for financial and operating decisions and monitoring performance of senior management.

-The board meets on a regular basis and has a formal schedule of matters reserved for it and also has access to the internal audit of the company, the company secretary and the legal counsel.
-The board has appointed a number of sub-committees to which it has delegated certain responsibilities with the chairpersons of the sub-committees reporting to the board.
+The Board meets on a regular basis and has a formal schedule of matters reserved for it and also has access to the internal audit of the Company, the Company Secretary and the legal counsel.
+The Board has appointed a number of sub-committees to which it has delegated certain responsibilities with the chairpersons of the sub-committees reporting to the Board.

-All new directors undergo a formal induction process to ensure they are fully acquainted with the company's business, its policies and organisation structure.
+All new Directors undergo a formal induction process to ensure they are fully acquainted with the Company's business, its policies and organisation structure.